heclak/community-a4e-c/README.md

 - An updated NWS (that's Nosewheel Simulation, mind you) should make correcting turns on the ground, eliminating the "stuck wheel" due to over-braking in taxi.
 Amaze your friends with your drifting skill!
 - Recalculated the weight of rocket launcher pod payloads.
 - Standardized naming conventions for loadouts with multiple ejector racks.
+- Updated guidance in the kneeboard manual for the operation of the AN/APR-25 Radar Homing and Warning System is provided in the Kneeboard manual on page 3-6.

 #### Fixed
 - Intermittent TACAN and MCL system failures in multiplayer should be reduced, if not eliminated.